beyondsimulations/Applied-Optimization/_repo-md/lectures/lecture-06-ordersplit.md

 -   **Transshipment**: Ship between warehouses before delivery
 -   **Co-allocation**: Predict <span class="highlight">co-appearance of products</span> and allocate them to the <span class="highlight">same warehouse</span>

-## <span class="invert-font">Case Study</span>

-**Key information** about the case:

--   a large European e-commerce retailer
--   the retailer has two warehouses
--   product range cannot be stored in either warehouse
--   product deliveries can be made to both warehouses
--   products do not have to be stored exclusively

 # <span class="flow">Problem Structure - Version 1</span>

 ## Optimizing Co-allocation